phpLicenseWatcher/phpLicenseWatcher/README.md

-License
+##License

    This program is licensed under the terms of GNU Public License.
 You can read it at http://www.gnu.org/copyleft/gpl.html#SEC1 or you can find a file LICENSE in this directory with a plain text copy of it.

-Thanks
+##Thanks

    This package would be impossible if it weren't for these software project

 * PHP and PHP's PEAR classes - a marvelous scripting language (http://www.php.net/)

-What this program does:
+##What this program does

 * Shows the health of a license server or a group of them
 * Check which licenses are being used and who is currently using them
 * Get a listing of licenses, their expiration days and number of days to expiration
 * E-mail alert of licenses that will expire within certain time period ie. within next 10 days.
 * Monitors server utilization

-Warning:
+##Warning

    There is no warranty on this package.
 I wrote this scripts to help myself keep tabs on my FlexLM servers.
 I am not a FlexLM developer and base my